 Step 3.
 Register your business

 To be taken seriously in this industry you will need to be a legal entity.
-The sooner you do this the better as many trade associations, such as SATSA, will only accept members who are registered legal entities and have been active for a minimum period of
+The sooner you do this the better as many trade associations, such as SATSA, will only accept members who are registered legal entities and have been active for a minimum period of two-years.